 It will also enhance this area of Preston improving accessibility and public realm to create a more attractive and vibrant area for shopping and eating.

-It will reduce the impact of Ring Way to make it easier for pedestrians and cyclists to move between the Harris Quarter and UCLan and include the pedestrianisation of Friargate.
-It will provide enhanced cycling provision, a transformative new signal controlled crossing point at Friargate/Ring Way junction, new bus interchange stops at this junction alongside bus priority at the Corporation Street junction, a bus gate on Corporation Street, a new cycle hub, cycle paths along Ring Way, and a cycle route along Butler Street, linking the Railway Station to Avenham and Millar Parks and beyond.
+It will reduce the impact of Ring Way to make it easier for pedestrians and cyclists to move between the Harris Quarter and UCLan and include the pedestrianisation of Friargate, with enhanced cycling provision, a transformative new signal controlled crossing point at Friargate/Ring Way junction, new bus interchange stops at this junction alongside bus priority at the Corporation Street junction, a bus gate on Corporation Street, a new cycle hub, cycle paths along Ring Way, and a cycle route along Butler Street, linking the Railway Station to Avenham and Millar Parks and beyond.

-Elsewhere in the city centre there will be further improvements to public realm brought forward subject to funding from the Towns Fund Bid.
+Elsewhere in the City centre there will be further improvements to public realm brought forward as part

 Preston Railway Station